2011 North Carolina Tar Heels football team: Virginia Tech

 Virginia Tech's Logan Thomas fumbled on the first play from scrimmage when he was sacked by Sylvester Williams.
 This set up UNC with a 3 play, 20 yard drive that concluded with a Giovani Bernard 4 yard touchdown.
 After preventing Virginia Tech from converting a 4th down on the UNC 26 yard line, the Heels drove the length of the field to the 5 yard line where Ryan Houston fumbled the ball and it was recovered by the Hokies.
 The last time that UNC and Virginia Tech played on Thursday night was in 2009 when Virginia Tech fumbled the ball on a drive in the fourth quarter that eventually lead to a UNC victory.
 After coming 5 yards from taking a 14-0 lead, UNC found itself giving up 24 unanswered points to the Hokies by the fourth quarter.
 However, with 7:06 left in the game, Bryn Renner completed a pass to Erik Highsmith to reduce the lead to 10 points.
 After forcing the Hokies to punt on their next possession, Renner completed a 25 yard pass to Dwight Jones, then a 64 yard pass to Erik Highsmith to the 2 yard line where Houston punched the ball into the endzone to cut the lead to 3 with 2:32 left in the game.
 The Heels recovered the onside kick on the subsequent kick-off, but upon further review, it was judged that the ball did not travel the required 10 yards on the kickoff which gave the Hokies the ball.
 They were able to run the clock down to where only one play would be left for UNC, who was not able to convert it into a touchdown.

 Duke

-UNC beat Duke for an 8th straight year, the last lose coming in 2003.
+UNC beat Duke for an 8th straight year, the last loss coming in 2003.
 Dwight Jones broke the single season reception record with 79 receptions for the season.
 The previous record of 74 receptions was held by Hakeem Nicks.
 Bryn Renner tied the single season record for most passing touchdowns with 23.
 In addition, Giovani Bernard ran for a season high 165 rushing yards.
 Duke quarterback, Sean Renfree, was taken out of the game during the third quarter due to numbness and swelling in his right hand.
 Because of this, Anthony Boone saw the most snaps of his freshman year and lead the Blue Devils in rushing for the game.